Attest means, bear a witness to a fact. Valid attestation, under Section 3 of the Transfer of Property Act, 1882 (TP Act), means: –

 - A registered instrument of gift of immovable property, as provided under Sections 123 of the TP Act.

-The validity of documents, which do not require attestation under the relevant statute, cannot be proved by a court based on testimony of attesting witnesses.
+The validity of documents, which do not require attestation under the statute, cannot be proved by a court based on testimony of attesting witnesses.

 In a contract simplicitor like an agreement to sell an immoveable property the signature of the attesting witness is not mandatory.